 Another approach and one that I use often is

-1) select a lot of the GRD files
+1) select a number of Photoshop gradient GRD files

 2) right click and select open with the version of Photoshop you want and all the files will be fairly rapidly added to the panel (though it is not instant)

 3) you will then see the set and you can then select from 1000s of great designs (especially if you go for the 32,000 gradients set available on this site).

 You can also just go to the save command in the panel and then save them all to a single GRD file.

 You can join all the gradients into a single gradient GRD file.
 I would make certain that you make a backup of the file in case of corruption.
 A good location would be the CC libraries

 We have a number of wonderful Photoshop gradients (for linear, diamond etc modes) and a selection of shapes for the gradients 13,000 custom shapes for Photoshop and elements collection (which also includes 2000 gradients)